JimTsiob/Projects/AUEB/5th semester/Artificial Intelligence/1st assignment/README.md

 Instructions :
 1. download all java files and place them in the same folder.
 2. compile and run Main.java
-3. Move inputs work as follows :
+3. Move inputs work as follows : you input the move as shown in the icon above , rows are numbers , columns are letters example : row 3 col D (3D) etc like chess.